Educational Reimbursement Plan

 - Annual Maximum

-Upon successful completion of an approved course, the Company will reimburse eligible expenses, including tuition, textbooks and supplies, subject to an annual maximum reimbursement of $5,250 for an undergraduate program or $9,000 for a graduate program.
+Upon successful completion of an approved course, the Company will reimburse eligible expenses, including tuition, textbooks, supplies, and required fees subject to an annual maximum reimbursement of $5,250 for an undergraduate program or $9,000 for a graduate program.

 Reimbursements up to $5,250 per calendar year are considered non-taxable income.
 Reimbursements in excess of this amount (if applicable) are generally taxable -subject to tax withholding.
 The $5,250 annual limit is an IRS limit and is subject to change based on IRS guidelines.